top of page

 "Seek ye the Lord while he may be found, call ye upon him while he is near" (Is.
 55:6).

-This verse implies that there is coming a time in which sinners will no longer be able to make peace with God.
-And it would seem that that time is awful near.
+This verse implies that a time is coming when sinners will no longer have the opportunity to make peace with God.
+That time, it seems, is rapidly approaching.

 THE "RESTRAINER" WILL BE REMOVED